foundersandcoders/coursebook/src/course/syllabus/developer/project-1-frontend/project.md

 As a **quizzer**, I want to:

 - Begin a quiz session with randomly generated questions.
-- Filter quiz questions by subject, difficulty.
+- Filter quiz questions by subject and difficulty.
 - Select a chosen number of questions.
-- View a summary of my quiz results, including areas of strength and weakness.
+- See a summary of my results after completing a quiz.
 - Add, edit, and delete quiz questions and answers.

 ### Stretch user stories